 Yesterday we were asked a good question in a comment on a blog post from back in March about disinfecting water with hydrogen peroxide.
 Erik asked, “What would the recommended dosage of H2O2 be per volume unit of water?”

 Hydrogen peroxide is injected in parts per million, which is the same as saying milligrams per liter (mg/L).
 The amount of hydrogen peroxide needed depends on the “hydrogen peroxide demand” of the water.
-Hydrogen peroxide demand is the amount of various contaminants in the water that combine with the hydrogen peroxide after it has been injected and sufficient contact time has occurred.
+Adding peroxide to water creates dissolved oxygen in the water, as well as bubbles that are not dissolved.